 #4 Updated by Orgad Shaneh about 12 years ago

 I wouldn't submit it without checking :)

 I added another entry for <pre> in the css, and made a few changes in the translation file (can I have svn account for the translation, instead of posting it here with each change?)

-#5 Updated by Holger Just over 7 years ago
+#5 Updated by Holger Just about 12 years ago

 - Please keep this ticket for the RTL changes only, for updated of the Hebrew translation, please use a new ticket.

 - Please post patches instead of whole files.